di0/di0.github.io/source/_posts/2018-04-28-replace-with-stream-editor-aka-sed.markdown

 categories: linux
 ---

 The **sed** is command-line utility editor, which filtering and transforming text.
-Bellow an example of how works <!--more--> replacement order:
+Below an example of how it works <!--more--> replacement order:

 ```bash
 sed -i 's/input/replacement/g' some_file